 Cancer of the uterine cervix is staged using a clinical, rather than a surgical staging system, which is the approach used for other gynecologic tumors [1,2].
 Surgical staging is potentially more accurate .
-However, the International Federation of Gynecology and Obstetrics has determined that clinical staging is preferable for several reasons: it is more accessible for low resource settings, in which cervical cancer remains the most common malignancy among women; it may be better for assessing locally advanced disease (ie, tumor size, vaginal and parametrial involvement); and it avoids surgery in women who are not candidates for surgical treatment .
+However, the International Federation of Gynecology and Obstetrics (FIGO) has determined that clinical staging is preferable for several reasons: it is more accessible for low resource settings, in which cervical cancer remains the most common malignancy among women; it may be better for assessing locally advanced disease (ie, tumor size, vaginal and parametrial involvement); and it avoids surgery in women who are not candidates for surgical treatment .

 Tumor stage is determined at the time of primary diagnosis of cervical cancer and is not altered, even upon recurrence.
 This convention also applies to other gynecologic cancers.
 Accurate pretreatment staging of cervical cancer is critical, as it determines therapy (ie, surgery, chemoradiation, chemotherapy alone) and prognosis (table 1).